Ankanpanda/Ankanpanda/README.md

 # 💫 About Me:
 Hi 👋, I'm Ankan Panda.
 Nice to meet you.
-I'm currently a MCA student from Kolkata
+I'm currently a MCA student from Kolkata.

 ## 🌐 Socials: